The Bachelor of Science in Sustainable Manufacturing

 Introductory study of the information system that measures, records, and communicates the economic activity of an entity, in monetary terms, to stakeholders outside of the organization.
 The study of assets, liabilities, owners' equity, revenues, expenses, gains, and losses as they relate to the preparation of financial statements communicating an entity's financial position, results of operations, and cash flows.
-3 hours discussion.
+3 hours lecture.
 (000077)

 |CHEM 107||General Chemistry for Applied Sciences||4.0||FS||GE|

 Prerequisites: Completion of ELM requirement, Intermediate Algebra.|